 In 2016, to help optimize taxpayer dollars and increase the positive impacts of the EAP program for Guard recruitment and retention, PNGAS started collecting and sharing best practices among K-12, colleges, universities, trade, certification and training schools.
 PNGAS discovered many examples of inflexible, intolerant and unfair practices against members of the Guard.
 PNGAS also found that few schools knew how many Guard members even attended their school or how much EAP funding they received on an annual basis.
 But, by promoting and championing best practices, dozens of schools began improving many aspects of their relationships with members of the Guard and Veterans.

 To further their efforts, PNGAS formed the PNGAS Education Action Council (EAC) in 2018, chaired by Brigadier General (Retired) George Schwartz to jumpstart these initiatives.
 Very quickly the EAC had discussions to define and create an application for the designation of a PNGAS Guard Friendly School.
 For months, dozens of colleges, universities and trade schools gave edits, insights, commentary and suggestions of the definition and application process for a PNGAS Guard Friendly School designation.
 Released in April 2019, the PNGAS Guard Friendly School application, designation and logo were designed to showcase and promote the schools that meet and exceed the ten standards adopted by PNGAS.

 We welcome all colleges, universities and trade schools to apply for the PNGAS Guard-Friendly Schools designation.
 The cost is FREE.
-To learn more contact PNGAS@PNGAS.org and to apply, complete this Google Form.
+To learn more contact PNGAS@PNGAS.org and to apply, complete the free online application.